Ezra 2:1-35

 Gospel Clarity

 Ezra 2:1-35 exposes human need by reminding readers that God’s people had been carried away because covenant rebellion brought real judgment.
-Yet the Lord’s holiness and faithfulness are displayed in mercy: He does not erase His people but preserves a remnant and brings them home by name.
-This restoration points forward to Christ, the true Son of David who comes through the postexilic line and gathers God’s people not merely to ancestral towns but into reconciled fellowship with God through His cross and resurrection.
+Yet the Lord’s holiness and faithfulness are displayed in mercy: he does not erase his people but preserves a remnant and brings them home by name.
+This restoration points forward to Christ, the true Son of David who comes through the postexilic line and gathers God’s people not merely to ancestral towns but into reconciled fellowship with God through his cross and resurrection.
 The believer’s hope rests not in ancestry, numbering, or location, but in belonging to Christ, whose redeemed people are known by name and will finally dwell with God in the new creation.